SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/*-lexicology/lexics/*-lexemic-sememics.md

 ## semantic relations

-»⟮A lexical relation⟯« (has polysemy) is ⟮a relationship between⟯ two lexemic units l1, l2 characterized by a semantic relation between their sememes.
+»⟮A lexemic relation⟯« (has polysemy) is ⟮a relationship between⟯ two lexemic units l1, l2 characterized by a semantic relation between their sememes.
-A lexical relatant (my term) is a lexemic unit in a semantic relation.
+A lexemic relatant (my term) is a lexemic unit in a semantic relation.
 A semantic relation (uncommon definition) is the relationship between two sememes.
 »⟮A *nym⟯« is a ⟮＿lexemic unit＿⟯ which has a certain semantic relation with another given lexemic unit.